Core Insights - The REPO4EU platform

 Our podcast brings listeners closer to the latest innovations, research and developments happening in drug repurposing across the globe.
 The first season, ‘Drug Repurposing Next-Gen’, spotlights the work of PhD researchers, post-docs and young investigators involved in REPO4EU, exploring their role in the project as well as their career journeys.
 New episodes will be released monthly.
 Stay tuned for the next one!

-REPO4EU launches DrugRepoChatter, an AI timesaver tool for drug repurposing researchers
+REPO4EU presents DrugRepoChatter, an AI timesaver tool for drug repurposing researchers

 Sifting through the vast amount of scientific literature can be overwhelming, especially in fast-evolving fields like drug repurposing, where the sheer volume of publications, databases and tools available can pose a significant challenge for researchers trying to stay up to date with all the latest releases.